intuit/CardParts/.github/pull_request_template.md

 * Toolchain:
 * SDK:

-## Checklist:
+## Things to check on:

-- [ ] My code follows the style guidelines of this project
+- [ ] My Pull Request code follows the coding standards and styles of the project
-- [ ] I have performed a self-review of my own code
+- [ ] I have worked on unit tests and reviewed my code to the best of my ability
-- [ ] I have commented my code, particularly in hard-to-understand areas
-- [ ] I have made corresponding changes to the documentation
+- [ ] I have used comments to make other coders understand my code better
-- [ ] My changes generate no new warnings
+- [ ] My changes are good to go without any warnings
-- [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] I have added unit tests both for the happy and sad path
-- [ ] New and existing unit tests pass locally with my changes
+- [ ] All of my unit tests pass successfully before pushing the PR
-- [ ] Any dependent changes have been merged and published in downstream modules
+- [ ] I have made sure all dependent downstream changes impacted by my PR are working